1. The Right to Manage

 - collecting and managing the service charge

-- upkeep of communal areas (eg communal hallways and stairs)
+- upkeep of communal areas (such as communal hallways and stairs)

-- upkeep of the structure of the building (eg the roof)
+- upkeep of the structure of the building (such as the roof)

 - dealing with complaints about the building from other leaseholders